rcabotaje/cse15l-lab-reports/LabReport1.md

 Under "Additional Accounts" you'll see your course-specific username(s).
 Click the course you're looking for (in this case cse15l).
 ![Image](1.png)

-Once clicked, you'll see your username and "Global Password Change" Tool.
-Click it.:
+Once clicked, you'll see your username under it click "Global Password Change Tool":
 ![Image](2.png)

 Then click "Proceed to the Password Change Tool":